ilund3/AHA-ChatGPT-App/README.md

 # AHA ChatGPT App

-A ChatGPT app for the American Heart Association that provides access to AHA guidelines, documents, and recommendations.
-All responses are based solely on documents stored in the server, ensuring accuracy and compliance with AHA standards.
+A ChatGPT app for the American Heart Association that provides access to AHA guidelines, documents, and recommendations through a text-based interface.
+All responses are based solely on documents stored in the MCP server, ensuring accuracy and compliance with AHA standards.
+The app provides comprehensive text responses with contextual prompting questions to guide conversations.

 ## Features

 - **Document Storage**: Stores AHA guidelines and documents in a searchable database
 - **Query Tool**: Search and retrieve relevant AHA guidelines based on user queries
-- **Web Component**: Clean, modern UI for displaying search results
+- **Text-Based Responses**: Returns comprehensive information in plain text format (no visual widgets)
+- **Contextual Prompting Questions**: Automatically generates relevant follow-up questions after each response
 - **MCP Server**: Model Context Protocol server that exposes the app to ChatGPT

 ## Setup